andreterceiro/dio-claro-spring--java-spring-api-railway-curso/README.md

 # H2 console

 To access `H2 Console`, please open the URL "`http://127.0.0.1:8085/h2-console`".
 The username, password and database that are requeried to connect are in the file `src/main/resources/application-dev.yml` (repository="https://github.com/andreterceiro/santander-dev-week-2023-api").

+# Models

+Teacher created the models.
+Please verify every file in the repository (https://github.com/andreterceiro/santander-dev-week-2023-api).
+Remember, unlike some other MVC implementations, in this strategy of implementation repositories to access databases are used, ok?
+In this application developed by teacher we have an UserRepository **interface** that extentds **JpaRepository **.